facebookresearch/simmc2/SUBMISSION_INSTRUCTIONS.md

 * In case of multiple candidates even after running through the list of metrics in the priority order, all of them will be declared as "**joint subtask winners**".

+**NOTE**:

-**NOTE**: Only entries that are able to open-sourced their code will be considered for the final evaluation.
+* Only entries that are able to open-sourced their code will be considered for the final evaluation.
 In all other cases, we can report the devtest and test-std performances on our result table but cannot declare them as official winners of any subtask.
+* **Multiple Submissions:** Similar to other challenges, we are allowing multiple submissions per team if the models' architectures are technically different, or a substantially different training scheme was used to train each model.
+In these cases, we will evaluate each model independently.
+If the only difference is, for example, different random seeds, or randomized starting points then we would ask that participants select and submit only one entry for that modeling approach.
+Overall, we would prefer each team to limit their total number of submissions to say 4 different approaches.

 ## Submission Format